ksharindam/xfce4-pi-volume-plugin/README.md

 * Volume can not be increased much.
 * Another plugin depends on pulseaudio, but it causes several sound problem (such as, no sound in dosbox, audio player is paused automatically).

-To solve these problems, i have ported lxvolume plugin to xfce.
+To solve these problems, i have ported lxplug-volume plugin to xfce.
 It depends only on alsa.

 ## Build
 install these build dependencies...
-* libgtk-3-dev
-* libxfce4panel-2.0-dev
 * libasound2-dev
+* xfce4-panel-dev
+* libgtk2.0-dev (automatically installed)

 Unzip the source archive.
 Open terminal and change directory to xfce4-pi-volume-plugin-master directory.